BRL-CAD/brlcad/src/gtools/gist/README.md

 The goal of this effort is to auto-generate beautiful concise summaries of 3D geometry models in BRL-CAD, an open source computer-aided design (CAD) system.
 Leveraging capabilities in BRL-CAD, we worked on creating a tool that produces a novel “one page” summary report that includes visual, textual, and contextual information about a given 3D model.

 This tool was developed by Zhuo (Danny) Chen, Allyson Hoskinson, Andrew Plant, Mark Sturtevant, and Michael Tao, under the mentorship of Sean Morrison and Chris McGregor.
+Further development by Yida Zou, Sam Hollenbeck, Leo Feng, Rohan Dhawan, and Timothy Pham, under the mentorship of Sean Morrison and Chris McGregor.

 ## Requirements ##